Doremii109/kolali/README.md

  - You need only recreate logic for main function or full code

 ## Features
- - Simple junc code in bytecode
+ - Simple junk code in bytecode
  - Obfuscation similar to cff for bytecode (Control Flow Flattering)

 ### If you decompile this or you have questions, write on telegram: @Hejwowowwoo